Marrakech, Morocco In-Flight Catering and Travel TipsNovember 11, 2014 by Stacey Farooqui

 If you enjoy history and culture, exploring the architecture of Marrakech is the perfect way to learn about the city and its people.
 The Medina of Marrakech is a United Nations Educational, Scientific and Cultural Organization (UNESCO) World Heritage site and used to be the capital.
 The Medina has several examples of Moroccan architecture to take in, such as the Koutoubia Mosque and Saadian Tombs.

 Gastro MK, Amal Moroccan Restaurant and L’Annexe are all highly-rated restaurants in Marrakech.
 To take your culinary skills to the next level, schedule a day at Faim d’Epices, where you will be taught how to prepare traditional Moroccan dishes.
 This is a hands-on experience that will take a full day, b t is well worth the time investment.

 If you are looking to immerse yourself in experiencing Morocco, staying in a “riad” is the best choice.
 Think of a riad as a “bed and breakfast.”
 However, be sure to thoroughly research the riad you are considering, since quality can vary and some are cash only.
 There are also opulent boutique hotels available in a variety of price points.
 La Maison Arabe is one of the most well-known hotels in the city and offers fine dining with two restaurants on-site – Le Restaurant and Les Trois Saveurs.

-If you have any questions about this article or about in-flight catering in Morocco, contact me at firstname.lastname@example.org.
+If you have any questions about in-flight catering in Morocco, contact email@example.com.